marcelbf/InventAPI/README.md

 # Power Platform for Pro Developers Sample

-This is a demo repository to showcase scenarios where Professional Developers (AKA code-first developers) can make use of Power Platform to be more productve and/or inovative.
+This is a demo repository to showcase scenarios where Professional Developers (AKA code-first developers) can make use of Power Platform to be more productive and/or innovative.

 ## Scenario